 How to decide what to do with your top assets

 A lot of this is going to be determined for you, once you have decided who these guys are.
 This will be figured based on league settings as much as talent ultimately.
 If any, or all, of your top assets are not great fits for you to rebuild your team with then you need to be prepared to move on from them.
-This holds true if they are guys from you favorite team, guys that recently helped you win a Championship, guys that you wife thinks are cute or anything else.
+This holds true if they are guys from your favorite team, guys that recently helped you win a Championship, guys that your wife thinks are cute, or anything else.

 If they do not fit in your plans they need to openly be made available to your league mates.
 As goes for most things in this process, it sounds simple but staying the course and maintaining discipline will be crucial to your success or it will be the reason for your failure.
 You only get one shot to move these guys.
 It is going to be imperative that you have identified the right guys to keep and to move on from.
 Of course, this is going to come down mostly to your league settings and the nature of your league.

 Moving forward with your plan

 First things first, as mentioned above, you are going to want to make sure that your league knows exactly what your intentions are.
 They need to be aware of your plans to rebuild.
 This will help you in quite a few ways.